galina-p-tuwien/digital_guidelines/README.md

 In Fig.UC1.2 we see the instantiation of the data model in Fig.UC1.1(b).
 We have a hierarchical structure of elements, enabled by the containment relationship.
 At the top is instance **wall**, which consists of two parts, **wall A** and **wall B**. **Wall A** is comprised of parts **p1** and **p2**, while **wall B** – of parts **p3** and **p4**.
 Each part references an instance of type MATERIAL.
 For example, **p1** references **mineral wool**, and **p2** references **massive timber**.
 From the viewpoint of the architect, for example, this is enough information to describe the wall.
 However, if we want to prove that the thermal resistance of the entire construction has been calculated in accordance with ISO 6946, we need to apply the relevant template.

+The application of the template involves:

+- **Mappings**: between template elements and model elements.
+- **Annotations**: labelling of attributes as template-specific values (e.g., λ) This includes re-purposing, such as annotating an attribute named **“height”** with a symbol signifying the *lower limit of the total thermal resistance of a construction*, due to the absence of such attributes from the original data model.
+This makes the attribute’s meaning *context-dependent*.
+From the viewpoint of the original data model in Fig.UC1.1(b), it still describes the height of an element, from the viewpoint of ISO 6946:2017, Section 6.7.2, it has a new calculation-specific meaning.
+- **Instantiation**: generation of new model-specific instances in case there are not enough elements to satisfy the template’s requirements.

 ![UC4 Original Model](UC4/UCx4_2.png)
 *Fig.UC1.2.
 The initial instantiation of the data model in Fig.3(b), consisting of two wall elements and four profile elements.*